robert-s-hogan/rshogan-dev/content/blog/callback-queue-and-event-loop/index.md

 3. the console.log("Me First") runs immediately after the function blockFor1Sec() since the console log is on the next line of the thread of execution.

-> function printHello() leaves the callback queu gets added to the call stack by the event loop
+> function printHello() leaves the callback queue gets added to the call stack by the event loop

 4. The call stack adds printHello() to the thread of execution and executes the function.